LukaszNowakPL/graphql-gateway/components/airlines-service/README.md

 Using this url in the browser will fire up `Apollo Studio` for manual issuing GraphQL queries.
 The tool is provided by `Apollo`.

 It is recommended to restart the server after any changes made to nexus types definition, queries or mutations.
 This is for regeneration of Nexus types, relinting and typecheck of the project using new type definitions.

+### `npx prisma studio`

+Starts Prisma Studio.
+This tool is very helpful for previewing and basic manipulations over data stored into database.

+Prisma Studio should fire up automatically and be available on http://localhost:5555/

 ### `npm run generate`